luigisaetta/lightning-training/README.md

 # PyTorch Lightning

-In this repository I'm going to collect all my Notebooks and Code developed studying **PyTorch Lighning**
+In this repository I'm going to collect all my Notebooks and Code developed studying **PyTorch Lightning**